lbruun-net/memory-sensitive-cache-tmp/README.md

 the available memory and where it is acceptable that eviction is not fully predictable, but at least _biased_ towards first-in-first-out.

+This type of cache is by no means suitable for any use case.
+The many standard cache implementations in the Java ecosystem (e.g. Caffeine, Ehcache, etc.) are more suitable for most use cases.

 ### Requirements

 Java 17 or later.